Submitting the Transaction

 Get Transaction Id

-The transaction Id will be needed to get the transaction status.
+The transaction Id will be needed to fetch the transaction status.
 The following code can be used to extract the Id from the submit response.

 export function getTransactionId(submitResult: any): number {